 Clean the corn on the cob by removing the husks and any remaining corn silk.
 Then rinse the corn and gently cut off the kernels using a sharp knife.

 After the kernels have been removed, use the back of the knife to press and scrape down the ear to remove any of the remaining kernels and the ‘cream’ that is left behind.
 Yes, that’s right, corn cobs hold a sweet creamy texture when you really scrape it out.
-NOTE: do not throw away the corn cobs yet, as these will be used in the soup to get all of the flavors out.

 Finely slice the scallions separating and saving some of the greens to use as garnish on the soup.